TomerAberbach/schoenberg/readme.md

 Commands:
-  run      Run a Schoenberg MIDI program from-bf  Convert a BF program to a Schoenberg MIDI program to-bf    Convert a Schoenberg MIDI program to a BF program help     Print this message or the help of the given subcommand(s)
+  run      Run a Schoenberg MIDI program from-bf  Transpile a BF program to a Schoenberg MIDI program to-bf    Transpile a Schoenberg MIDI program to a BF program help     Print this message or the help of the given subcommand(s)

 Options: